 On homework, in-class quizzes, midterms and final, you must show all your work to receive full credit.
-You must show logical steps Using Fundamental Principles or Definitions (UFPD).
+You must show logical steps using FPPs or HDs.
 This includes qualitative questions - do not simply restate the question or leave out critical thinking steps.